laurent85v/archuseriso/readme.md

   (needs plymouth AUR package)
 * support Nvidia proprietary driver by configuring a basic setup (driver not installed by default)
-* use rEFInd as the default EFI boot manager
+* rEFInd as the default EFI boot manager
 * alternate installation image for installing Arch Linux
 * alternate method available for installing
   (see install_alternative.txt in /root directory)